-He found only a stump, two feet high, wide as a house, and riddled with carved graffiti.
+He found only a stump, three feet high, wide as a house, riddled with carved graffiti.

 Why?
 How?
-The fire had not come here.
+The fire had not come here; he could see that from the grass.
 He stepped closer to the trunk, reached out both hands to touch the wood rings, and felt…nothing.
 That hum of life was silent.
 Old beer cans littered the now dry and barren ground.
 A firepit of lava rocks overflowed with garbage, and a yellow plastic sack fluttered from a clump of dried thistle.

 Hector stepped back from the tree and looked around, seeing for the first time that the valley of the oak was all wrong.
-Behind the tree, what had once been a hundred feet of vertical curving basalt wall had been blasted, and a sloping road had been graveled into the hole, leading up to the top of the canyon.
-Leaving his pack on the stump, he jogged up this road to the top, finding himself on the wide grass plain above the canyon.
-Paved roads and cul de sacs had spread like a cancer across the grasslands: empty foundations, the melted remains of electrical hook ups as far as he could see.
-The fire had skipped the valley of the oak, it seemed, but had hit a new housing development, at the top of the canyon, now abandoned.
+Behind the tree, what had once been a hundred feet of vertical curving basalt wall had been blasted, and a sloping road had been graveled into the hole, leading up to the edge of the canyon.
+Leaving his pack on the stump, he jogged up this road to the top, finding himself on the wide grass plain above Tower Creek Canyon.
+Paved roads and cul de sacs bloomed like cancerous mushrooms across the grasslands: empty foundations, the melted remains of electrical hook ups as far as he could see.
+The fire had skipped the valley of the oak, it seemed, but had hit a new housing development at the top of the canyon, now abandoned.
 Hector heard the hot wind in the grasses, had a moment of ancestral memory— this wild open plain, before the white men, thick with antelope and deer and wandering bear.
 Turning back the way he’d come, he could see the present moment, the scorched remains of a sign overlooking the secret valley: “Coming Soon: Oak Valley Spring Resort & Spa.
 Bathe Yourself in Nature’s Luxury.”
-Along the road, unnoticed before, the fluttering orange shreds of developer’s flags made a dotted path to the valley below, and from this distance, Hector could see the pattern of them, rectangular grids for the marble lobby, the fountains, the smiling people what remained of the scorched sign and its aspirational imagery.
+Along the road, unnoticed before, the fluttering orange shreds of developer’s flags made a dotted path to the valley below, and from this distance, Hector could see the pattern of them—rectangular grids for the marble lobby, the fountains, the smiling people posing in what remained of the scorched sign and its aspirational imagery.

-Now what?
 He had not planned a second of his life beyond this pilgrimage to Grandmother Oak, had in fact nursed a hope that his visit here would somehow give him wisdom for what ought to come next.
-But that was all dead now.
+His family had always drawn their wisdom here.
+But all that was dead now.
 He found an acorn laying in the dirt next to his knee, picked it up, rolled it in his fingers.

 Better enough, anyway, to stand up and brush off his jeans.
-Evening was coming, and the hike down would take an hour, at least, and he had nowhere to stay for the night.
+Evening was coming, and the hike down would take an hour, and he had nowhere to stay for the night.
 He turned to the tree, putting both hands on the scarred carvings of the trunk, and said a prayer.
-Part apology, part blessing, part thanks, for all that the tree had served all these years.
-Finding a few more acorns on the ground, he picked them up and put them in his pocket thinking that when the place was right, he would plant them, then he turned, slope-shouldered, back down hill to the shadowed and narrow entrance to what had been his secret valley.
+Part apology, part blessing, part thanks, for all that the tree had served the generations of his people.
+Finding a few more acorns on the ground, he picked them up and put them in his pocket thinking that when the place was right, he would plant them.
+Then he turned, slope-shouldered, back down hill to the shadowed and narrow entrance to what had once been his secret valley.